quiquee/obc-docs/protocol-spec.md

 **Definition of fields:**

-- `PeerID` is any name given to the peer at start up or defined in config file
+- `PeerID` is any name given to the peer at start up or defined in the config file
-- `PeerEndpoint` describes the endpoint and whether it's a validating or non-validating peer
+- `PeerEndpoint` describes the endpoint and whether it's a validating or a non-validating peer
 - `pkiID` is the cryptographic ID of the peer
 - `address` is host or IP address and port of the peer in the format `ip:port`
-- `blockNumber` is the height of the blockchain the peer current has
+- `blockNumber` is the height of the blockchain the peer currently has

-If the block height received upon `DISC_HELLO` is higher than the current block height of the peer, it immediately initiates synchronization protocol to catch up with the network.
+If the block height received upon `DISC_HELLO` is higher than the current block height of the peer, it immediately initiates the synchronization protocol to catch up with the network.

 After `DISC_HELLO`, peer sends `DISC_GET_PEERS` periodically to discover any additional peers joining the network.
-Response to `DISC_GET_PEERS`, a peer sends `DISC_PEERS` with `payload` containing an array of `PeerEndpoint`.
+In response to `DISC_GET_PEERS`, a peer sends `DISC_PEERS` with `payload` containing an array of `PeerEndpoint`.
 Other discovery message types are not used at this point.

 ### 3.1.2 Transaction Messages
 There are 3 types of transactions: Deploy, Invoke and Query.
-Deploy transaction installs the specified chaincode on the chain, invoke and query transactions call a function of a deployed chaincode.
-Another type in consideration is Create transaction where a deployed chaincode may be instantiated on the chain and is addressable.
+A deploy transaction installs the specified chaincode on the chain, while invoke and query transactions call a function of a deployed chaincode.
+Another type in consideration is Create transaction, where a deployed chaincode may be instantiated on the chain and is addressable.
 This type has not been implemented as of this writing.

 ### 3.1.2.1 Transaction Data Structure

-Messages with type `CHAIN_TRANSACTION` or `CHAIN_QUERY` carry in the `payload` a `Transaction` object:
+Messages with type `CHAIN_TRANSACTION` or `CHAIN_QUERY` carry a `Transaction` object in the `payload`:

 ```
 message Transaction {